-According to the Word Commission on Environment and Development, sustainable travel is defined as ‘meeting the needs of the present without compromising the ability of future generations to meet their own needs‘.
-Hmm…a bit vague!
+According to the Word Commission on Environment and Development, sustainable travel is defined as: ‘meeting the needs of the present without compromising the ability of future generations to meet their own needs‘.
+Hmm…ok.
+But a bit vague!
 I guess all that means is that our current generation should preserve the resources and environment for the young ‘uns.

 - Are we ruining local cultures by ignoring their norms and demanding that our own ways be followed, even in a foreign country?
 At the end of the day, the definition of sustainable travel starts with us.

 You can start with finding eco-travel agencies to help you plan your holiday.
 They will advise you on all the essentials and find you the best deals available, which have the least impact on the environment.

 And speaking of offsetting, if you insist on travelling across the world and back numerous times a year, do be kind to the planet and offset the damage.
-It’s easy to do: at Atmosfair, for example, you can research your route to find out your individual CO2 impact, and the cost to offset those emissions.
+It’s easy to do!
+At Atmosfair, for example, you can research your route to find out your individual CO2 impact, and the cost to offset those emissions.
 You can even pay right there and then online.
 Alternatively, you can contribute to an environmental project, plant a free as a means offsetting your travel.

-3. They embrace public transport
+3. Embrace public transport

 So, now that we’ve got you to your destination, it’s time to think about how you can carry on your sustainable travels.
 All it takes is a bit of pre-planning and working out the public transport systems.